Fill in your details below

 The dysfunctions caused by addictions often cause family communication to break down and family members to be disconnected from one another.
 A lack of understanding, honesty and overall health may all be involved in causing family members to feel lost, fearful, angry and stressed.
 By having family members talk freely about the situation they can open to healing injured emotions and processing the pain they have been feeling.
 The result can be a new found respect and the formation of a more loving bond within the family, which forms a foundation for increased wellbeing into the future.
 Children who have lived traumatic experiences as a result of addiction may require additional support from specialists.

-The completion of our residential treatment program can take between 1 and 3 months, depending on the motivation and commitment of the patient.
+The completion of our primary residential program can take between 1 and 3 months, depending on the motivation and commitment of the patient.

 This process focuses on an individual’s inability to stop using or drinking, increases understanding of the cravings and addresses underlying issues that are involved in the cause of addiction.
 Our patients explore their relationships with others, their behaviours and any patterns of ‘negative’ thinking – all of which can be playing a role with their use of potentially addictive substances.